-One of the easiest ways to achieve this is to have a blog within your website.
+One of the easiest ways to achieve this is to have a blog on your website.

-If you publish an entire new page to your website, say a minimum of once a week, in the form of a well written blog post, your Google search rankings will improve.
+If you publish an entirely new page to your website, say a minimum of once a week, in the form of a well-written blog post, your Google search rankings will improve.

 3. Online is where your clients are

 There are simply too many platforms to provide an overview of where your clients might be in the online world.
 So we’re going to have a quick look at some demographics on the three important channels: Google, Facebook and LinkedIn.